Bounded Palais-Smale sequences with Morse type information for some constrained functionals

 \section{Introduction and main results}

-In recent years, the search of critical points for constrained functionals having, restricted to a constraint, a mountain pass geometry has been an active direction of research.
+In recent years, the search of critical points for constrained functionals having a minimax geometry restricted to a constraint, typically a mountain pass geometry, has been an active direction of research.
 A core motivation for this is the search for solutions having a prescribed $L^2$-norm to some stationary nonlinear Schr\"odinger equations whose nonlinearity is so-called {\it mass supercritical}.
 As a simple model one may consider

 where $V(x)$ is a given potential and $f(u)$ is modeled on $f(u) = |u|^{p-2}u$ where $ 2 + \frac{N}{4} < p < 2^*$ with $2^* = \frac{2N}{N-2}$ and $2^* = + \infty$ if $N=1,2$.
 A critical point of the associated Energy functional